Lemoncode/nextjs-typescript-by-sample/06-detail-page/readme.md

 Let's complete the sample by implementing the details page.

-This sample won't introduce any new concept, just grab the right id from the query string, fetch the user detailed data and display it.
+This example won't introduce any new concept, just grab the right id from the query string, fetch the user detailed data and display it.

 # Steps